-If we are not successful in executing our investments in artificial intelligence and machine learning technology, including generative AI Technology, our business, financial condition, and results of operations could be harmed.
+If we are not successful in executing our investments in artificial intelligence and machine learning technology, AI Technology, including generative AI Technology, our business, financial condition, and results of operations could be harmed.

 We are investing significantly in artificial intelligence and machine learning technology, or AI Technology.
 Our investments include internally developing AI Technology, acquiring companies with complementary AI Technology, and partnering with companies to bring AI Technology to our platform.
 Our competitors are pursuing similar opportunities.
-These competitors may, as a result of greater resources, branding, or otherwise, adopt and implement AI Technology faster or more successfully than we do, which could impair our ability to compete effectively and adversely affect our business, financial condition and results of operations.
-It is also possible that our investments in AI Technology do not result in the benefits we anticipate, or enable us to maintain our competitive advantage.
+These competitors opportunities and may, as a result of greater resources, branding, or otherwise, develop, adopt and implement AI Technology faster or more successfully than we do, which could impair our ability to compete effectively and adversely affect our business, financial condition and results of operations.
+In addition, our successful development of AI Technology depends on our access to GPUs, which are currently in high demand.
+Finally, customers' use of our AI Technology is often dependent on their ability to meet evolving regulatory standards.
+If they are unable to do so, they may not use our AI Technology as much as we anticipate.
+It is also possible that our investments in AI Technology do not result in the benefits we anticipate, or enable us to maintain our competitive advantage, which may adversely affect our business, financial condition, and results of operations.
 For example, we may not accurately anticipate market demand or offer AI Technology that amplifies our core data platform.